chrisanthropic/slim-pickins-jekyll-theme/_posts/2019-05-8-Chord_Ceph_Tag_B_2.md

 ### Gel 1: 1% gel was run with GelGreen for 1.5 hours at 110V

-### all GSO samples amplified well and IPT samples doesn't work in this PCR work
+### All GSO samples amplified, but the IPT samples doesn't work in this PCR

 ![image](/eDNA/images/Chord_Ceph_TagB_Page 12.png)